LiminalLogic/computational-anthropic-principle/README.md

 **Postulate C (Observer-History Unity).** Φ and its sustaining history H constitute a single, dynamically coherent computational pattern.
 This principle moves the observer from a passive component to a central, defining element of the theory.
 Hutter argues forcefully for this, concluding that a truly "Complete Theory of Everything (CToE)" must consist of an objective ToE plus a subjective observer model (Hutter, 2010).
 This aligns with Müller's formalism of the agent as a "standalone pattern" (Müller, 2024) and Tegmark's view of spacetime as a static, block pattern (Tegmark, 2008).

 *This is a high level conceptualization, not a metaphysical or mystical claim.
 The relationship of Φ to H is equivalent to the relationship of Heathcliff to Wuthering Heights.*

-**Epistemic Caveat:** If any Postulate fails, all downstream claims are void.

 ## 2. Observer-Centered Conditions